astropy/astropy-APEs/APE_Black_Formatting.rst

 New contributors
 ~~~~~~~~~~~~~~~~
 New contributors may be more discouraged by more steps.
-However:
+However, this *replaces*

-This *replaces* the existing PEP8 check, so that it is not "another step" To
+the existing PEP8 check, so that it is not "another step".
+To make it better,
-make it better, leave very clear explicit messages in the status checks on GH
+leave very clear explicit messages in the status checks on GitHub to reduce the
-(not putting up a barrier) Scikit-learn had a few issues with contributors but
+barrier.
+Scikit-learn had a few issues with contributors but not at a level that
-not at a level that caused regret about the decision to adopt black formatting.
+caused regret about the decision to adopt black formatting.
+One developer
-One developer described the change as a "net benefit".
+described the change as a "net benefit".

 Removing the humanity
 ~~~~~~~~~~~~~~~~~~~~~